 - Not rare or valuable

-- Considered by many to be the must-have gemstone
+- A real diamond is considered by many to be the must-have gemstone

 - When well-cut, diamonds provide exceptional brilliance and sparkle